How Much Should You Spend on Google Ads?

 For example, if your CPC turns out to be $2 for relevant keywords, and you have a budget of $1000, that would get you 500 visits.

-If your goal is immediate sales, you should understand your cost per acquisition, i.e. how much you should spend to acquire one customer and your average conversion rate.
+If your goal is immediate sales you should understand your cost per acquisition, i.e. how much you should spend to acquire one customer and your average conversion rate.

-For example, you may find that it takes 10 clicks on your ads to generate 1 conversion.
-If your CPC is $2, you’d have to spend $20 to acquire one customer.
-In some industries, this makes sense.
-Always look at your profit margins and increase your Quality Score as much as possible.
+Perhaps you find that you need 10 clicks on your ads to generate 1 lead for your sales team.
+If you are selling over the phone and your close ratio is 20% and your Cost Per Click is $2, it means you’d have to spend $100 to acquire one customer.
+In some industries, this might makes sense.

 If your ads are highly relevant to the searchers, you could pay less per click and get better placements.
 So, if your industry’s CPC is generally high (as is the case for law firms), every cent of CPC that’s reduced can go a long way.